 In Silico Probing Ca2+ and Zn2+ Permeable Transmembrane 4Aβ1-42 Barrel

-Alzheimer’s disease is known as one of the most popular forms of dementia affecting numerous people worldwide.
-The Amyloid beta (Aβ) peptides form to oligomeric conformations that cause the intracellular Ca2+ and Zn2+ abnormality leading to the death of neuron cells.
-The failure of AD therapy targeting Aβ oligomers probably caused by misunderstanding the ions transport through transmembrane Aβ (tmAβ) ion-like channel since Aβ oligomers transiently exist in a mixture order of Aβ oligomers.
+Alzheimer’s disease (AD) is known as one of the most popular forms of dementia affecting numerous people worldwide.
+The Amyloid beta (Aβ) peptides form oligomeric conformations that cause the intracellular Ca2+ and Zn2+ abnormality leading to the death of neuron cells.
+The failure of AD therapy targeting Aβ oligomers probably caused by misunderstanding the ions transport through transmembrane Aβ (tmAβ) ion-like channel since Aβ oligomers transiently exist in a mixture environment involving various order of Aβ oligomers.
 The high-resolution of tmAβ peptides are thus unavailable until the date.
 Fortunately, computational approaches are able to complement the missing experimental structures.
 The transmembrane 4Aβ1-42 (tm4Aβ1-42) barrel, one of the most neurotoxic elements, was thus predicted in the previous work.
 Therefore, in this context, the Ca2+/Zn2+ ions transport through the tm4Aβ1-42 barrel was investigated by using the fast pulling of ligand (FPL) and umbrella sampling (US) methods.
 Good consistent results were obtained implying that Ca2+ ion transport through tm4Aβ1-42 barrel with a lower free energy barrier compared with Zn2+ ion.
-The obtained results about Ca2+/Zn2+ transport across tmAβ1-42 barrel probably enhances the AD therapy.
+The obtained results about Ca2+/Zn2+ transport across tmAβ1-42 barrel probably enhances the AD therapy since we can design an inhibitor is able to block the transport.